 Dovish describes a more accommodative monetary policy stance.
-In market language, a central bank, policymaker, or policy signal is called dovish when it leans toward lower interest rates, easier credit conditions, or other forms of support for growth and employment.
+In market language, a central bank, policymaker, or policy signal is called dovish when it leans toward lower interest rates, easier credit conditions, or greater support for growth and employment.

 The term is most often used when markets interpret central bank communication as leaning toward easier policy rather than tighter policy.
 A dovish tone can appear when inflation pressures are easing, downside risks are rising, or policymakers are more concerned about financial conditions becoming too restrictive.